cnakpil/atls4630-fwd-temp/documentation/week2/week2.md

 [This CSS Tricks tutorial to several hover effects](https://css-tricks.com/css-link-hover-effects/) and [the Nielsen Norman Group's Guidelines for Visualizing Links](https://www.nngroup.com/articles/guidelines-for-visualizing-links/) provided me an excellent starting point as to how one might make a link interactable without breaking aesthetic.

+### Page Transitions

+I've always been a fan of page transitions on "display" websites where feel and appearance are important rather than a hard cut between pages.
+[This tutorial](https://www.impressivewebs.com/fading-in-page-on-load-with-css-javascript/) helped me keep the page hidden while everything loads in and then fades in the page content after the fact.